GitLab Vision

 Cadence

-Our Mission is on a 30 year cadence and this in the inspiration for the vision here which is on a 10 year cadence.
+Our Mission is on a 30-year cadence.
+It is the inspiration for this company vision, which is on a 10-year cadence.

-The vision inspiration for the strategy which is on a 3 year cadence.
-Additional product vision details can also be found on our direction page.
+The vision here is reflected in our company strategy, which is on a 3-year cadence.
+You can find additional product vision details on our direction page.

 Monitoring an evolving market

-We'll also need to adapt with a changing market so that we meet customer needs.
+While we define our mission, vision, and strategy, we also acknowledge that we need to adapt with a changing market to meet customer needs.
 Netflix is a great example of this.
 Everyone knew that video on demand was the future.
 Netflix, however, started shipping DVDs over mail.
 They knew that it would get them a database of content that people would want to watch on demand.
-Timing is everything.
+In other words, timing is everything.

-Additionally, we need to ensure that our Platform is open.
-If a new, better version control technology enters the market, we will need to integrate it into our platform, as it is one component in an integrated DevOps product.
+Additionally, we must ensure that our Platform is open.
+If a new, better version control technology enters the market, we will need to integrate it into our platform, as it is one component in an integrated DevSecOps product.

 Entering new markets